 Conditionals scare students to death.
 They seem complicated and difficult to understand.
 But as I explain, they only seem to be like this.
 In fact, they are quite simple and easy to comprehend.

-In this post I will try to keep things as simple as possible.
+In this post, I will try to keep things as simple as possible.
 I will deal only with one type of conditional – the second conditional.
-At the beginning of the post there is a song which clearly demonstrates the form and the meaning of the grammar.
+At the beginning of the post, there is a song that clearly demonstrates the form and the meaning of the grammar.
 Then there is a mind map and another explanation of the meaning.
-The post finishes with several online games which you or your students can use to practise the grammar.

 Second conditional – song